Argentine identity card: Issuance and availability

 The Argentine National Identity Card is issued by the National Registry of People (Registro nacional de las Personas) in the individual's district of residency.
 It is a mandatory identity, and must be renewed.
 There are fines if not.
 Argentine nationals living outside Argentina must also obtain the identity card through Argentine embassies and consulates.
 To obtain or renew the card, individuals must undergo an in-person identity verification process.

 Unlike Argentine passports, Argentine identity cards are valid for fifteen years if over 14 years old (after the update).
 However, if the cardholder is under 14 old at the time of issuance, the validity period must be at their update age (8 and 14).

 The ID card currently costs 7.500 pesos 14.000 pesos if the holder is a foreigner on the date of issue when issued within Argentina.

 Travel validity

-Back of the Cédula de identidad de la Policía Federal.

 The validity of the Argentine card for travel extends to all member states of the Mercosur, associated, as well as the other Comunidad Andina states such as Peru, Colombia, Bolivia, and Ecuador.

 Furthermore, the Argentine identity card serves as a recognized travel document in Brasil as a per-registration (pre-cadastro) for those overage (max 90 days).